 Antabio is a private biopharmaceutical company developing novel antibacterial resistance-breakers to treat drug-resistant infections in areas of highest unmet medical need.
 We are developing stand-alone inhibitors of bacterial metalloenzymes that can be combined with various antibiotics to restore their activity against the most critical pathogens.
-The company’s lead product is expected to enter the clinic in 2019 with a fast track to anticipated marketing approval by 2023.
+The company’s lead product is expected to enter the clinic in 2019 with anticipated fast track approval.
 Antabio has built a best in class, international team of experts in the field to progress its pipeline.
 The Company is in the process of acquiring additional assets focused on Gram-negative antibiotic resistant therapies.

 Antabio has built an international team of experts to understand and resolve the most urgent unmet medical needs of the antibacterial space.
 We are dedicated to developing a pipeline of novel antibacterial treatments to address infections caused by WHO’s priority pathogens and fill important gaps in the antibiotic armamentarium

 Antabio’s metallo ß-lactamases inhibitor programme (MBLi) receives € 4.7 Million Award from the Wellcome Trust

 Antabio receives a Wellcome Trust Seeding Drug Discovery Award of €4.7m over 3 years to fund the development of a novel, safe and efficacious inhibitor of bacterial metallo ß-lactamases, from leads to preclinical candidate nomination.
 The project team was led by Principal Investigator Dr. Marc Lemonnier CEO of Antabio.